ampproject/amphtml/spec/amp-cache-guidelines.md

     1. Equivalent to the [Google AMP Cache URL API](https://developers.google.com/amp/cache/overview#amp-cache-url-format)

-9. Provides a faithful visual and UX reproduction of source document, although visually imperceptible changes in image resolution or compression rate are acceptable.
+9. Provides a faithful visual and UX reproduction of source document.
+E.g. changes in image resolution or compression rate may be acceptable if they provide strong benefits in terms of bandwidth usage and load time.

-10. No obstruction of the contents of the original AMP document.
+10. No obstruction of the contents, branding or attribution of the original AMP document.

-11. No changes to ads, access, analytics, or similar.
+11. No changes to ads, monetization, access (paywall monetization and similar), analytics, or similar.

 12. Respects all resource deletions within a reasonable timeframe.